Conquer your student debt. Refinance now.

 Vacations, busy schedules, different due dates for different bills.
 Most of us have the good intentions of paying our bills on time, but we know sometimes life has a way of getting in the way.

 The good news is that technology makes it easier than ever to never make a late payment again.
-The bad news is that late payments can cost you in a couple ways.
+The bad news is that late payments can cost you in a couple of ways.

 It’s important to stay on top of your bills—especially when it comes to your student loans—and remind yourself just why it’s such a big deal to hit the due date every month.